 Unlike Amazon, your website is all about you and your ecommerce business.
 Using your site as the go-to place for consumers to buy from your business will help reduce customer distraction.
-There isn’t any ‘others viewed this’ or ‘today’s deal’, because the site user will solely be exposed to only your products.
+There aren’t any ‘others viewed this’ or ‘today’s deal’, because the site user will solely be exposed to only your products.

 When you buy something from a marketplace and someone asks where you got it from, what do you say?
 The majority of people say the name of the marketplace, not the actual seller.
 When consumers buy through your website, you’re more likely to get more referrals as your brand presence is higher.

-Own Site: Cons
+Selling on Own Site: Cons

-Marketplaces help to enhance your reach and visibility.
+Marketplaces help to enhance your reach and product visibility.
 By focusing on your website (and only your website), you are cutting out a huge market that you could be targeting – not just locally, but internationally as well.
 Marketplaces give you the far reach that your website can’t.

 Amazon has a great reputation and is trusted by many retailers.
 If your ecommerce site is relatively new, niche, or not well-known, consumers may doubt your credibility and shop elsewhere, from sites they know and trust.
 Marketplaces are a great way to counteract this issue, as they already have trusted relationships with global audiences.

 It’s also worth noting that Amazon is very tough on sellers when they receive customer complaints.
 The consumer knows that the outcome is likely to be in their favour and not the sellers, giving them further confidence to shop with Amazon.